-Collaborative barren-ground caribou initiative Form section #2 Main question Are you applying for one-time funding under the Collaborative barrenground caribou initiative?
+Collaborative barren-ground caribou initiative Form section #2 Main question Are you applying for one-time funding under the Collaborative barren- ground caribou initiative?
 Additional information See Appendix A to determine if your project is part of the scope for this special funding opportunity.
 Ensure that you are aware of the extra requirements of this special funding.
 Project idea Form section #3 Main question What is the project idea?
 Required information to include What is your project?
 What is your monitoring or research question, or what do you want to investigate?
 What is the expected impact to northern decisions?
 Who is involved?
-Relevance to cumula tive impact monitoring and research Form section #4 Main question How will the project improve our understanding of cumulative impacts?
+Relevance to cumulative impact monitoring and research Form section #4 Main question How will the project improve our understanding of cumulative impacts?
 Required information to include How does it improve our understanding of cumulative impacts, baseline conditions, and/or environmental trends?
 How will project results contribute to and influence northern resource management decisions?
-Identify the specific monitoring and research Blueprint priorities to be studied. (see Appendices C-E) Study Plan Form section #5 Main question How do you plan to carry out your project?
-Required information to include How do you plan to carry out your project?Where is the project happening (location and nearest community)?
+Identify the environmental components of interest.
+Study Plan Form section #5 Main question How do you plan to carry out your project?
+Required information to include How do you plan to carry out your project?
+Where is the project happening (location and nearest community)?
 What kind of information or data will you collect?

-What are your general timelines?
-Additional information Use the "Designing Your Project" guide in Appendix H to help you design a better study.
+• What are your general timelines?
+Additional information Use the "Designing Your Project" guide in Appendix D to help you design a better study.
 Projects that include communities and decision-makers will score highly.
-Depending on your research focus, we may have standardized methods and protocols you should follow.
 Who benefits?
 Form section #6 Main question Who will benefit from your project and why?
-Required How are you involving community members and Indigenous organizations? information to include How will you support long-term capacity in the community or Indigenous organization?
+Required information to include How are you involving community members and Indigenous organizations?
+How will you support long-term capacity in the community or Indigenous organization?
 NWT CIMP strongly supports this!
 How will the project benefit others, including decision-makers?
 Additional information Please do not include letters of support until the proposal stage.
 Communication Form section #7 Main question How will you communicate your results?
-Required How will the results be communicated? information to include Who is your audience? (should include communities, decision-makers and us) What do you see as the expected end-products?
+Required information to include How will the results be communicated?
+Who is your audience? (should include communities, decision-makers and us) What do you see as the expected end-products?
 Which products do you see being available to the public?
 What products will be provided to NWT CIMP?
 Funding Form section #8 Main question How much funding will you need?
-Required information to include How much will you need per year? (maximum of \$60K per year, for up to 3 years or \$100K per year, for 3 years, if applicable for the barren-ground caribou initiative) How will you spend funds?
+Required information to include How much will you need per year? (maximum of \$60K per year, for up to 3 years or \$100K per year, for 3 years, if applicable for barren-ground caribou initiative) How will you spend funds?